clarkfitzg/phd_research/notes/checkpoint.md

 - I don't see the resources or motivation in the R community to take it beyond an experiment into a truly viable solution

-__C/C++ generation__ This is something I've played a little with but found difficult to really get the hang of.
-It doesn't help that I have only a basic understanding of C.

-## Next Steps
+## Julia

-__DAG__
+I can continue with what I've been doing with R, finding ways to analyze and transform code to marginally improve speed and scalability.
+Or I could move this parallel analysis to a different language.

+Duncan critiques software that reimplements the same idea.
+For example, developers ported data frames from R to many languages.
+The Julia stats community could certainly use more contributors, but Duncan wouldn't like to see me reimplementing existing functionality.
+It would be educational for me, but not research.

-__Julia__ I've considered moving my work to Julia before- why didn't I do it?
+I've considered moving my work to Julia before.
+What appeals to me about Julia?

+- Designed for speed built off LLVM.
+Speed becomes more important with large data.
+- Modern design benefits from seeing seeing design choices in other languages
+- No "two language" problem- therefore code analysis is potentially easier and can go farther.

+What could I do in Julia that's qualitatively new?
+How does it go beyond R?

+- Use the speed to extend analysis to larger data sets.
+- Have an easier time running parallel stuff on the GPU, because more of the infrastructure is in place.
+- It may be possible to tap into Julia's type inference data flow algorithms to construct more efficient parallel programs based on data flow.

+So why haven't I focused on Julia?

 - Duncan and Nick work in R.
-- It will take time for me to develop expertise.
+- Takes time for me to develop expertise.
-- Not much statistical functionality built out yet.
+- Lacks much of the statistical functionality that R has.
+Although [JuliaStats on Github](https://github.com/JuliaStats) seems to be very active.
-- The language has been unstable, ie. names and functionality changing.
+- Instability, ie. names and functionality changing.
   This seems to be less of an issue as they move to version 1.0.
 - No standard solution for missing data such as R's `NA`.
 But now the master branch has `missing`.
 - Mixed experiences interacting with Julia developers.
 - In a 2015 talk creator Jeff Bezanson didn't seem to think vectorization was important.
-But it's still there in the language, and doesn't seem to be going anywhere.
+But loop fusion [loop fusion](https://julialang.org/blog/2017/01/moredots) of vectorize funcs seems to work very well.

 ## Miscellaneous notes